Tradecrush/next-route-guard/tests/unit/README.md

 - Nested route groups with different protection levels
 - Parallel routes (`@slot`)
 - Intercepted routes (`(.)`)

+## Custom Group Names Tests

+The `custom-group-names.test.js` file contains tests specifically for the custom group names feature:

+- Using custom route group names like `(guest)`, `(auth)`, `(admin)` instead of the default `(public)` and `(protected)`
+- Processing comma-separated lists of group patterns via CLI options
+- Handling nested groups with different protection levels
+- Ensuring proper precedence where innermost (most specific) groups override parent groups

+These tests verify:
+1. Routes under a more specific group inherit the protection status from the innermost group
+2. Routes like `/docs/admin` can be protected even when nested under public parent paths
+3. Custom group names work with various naming patterns, including special characters and unusual names

 ## Adding New Unit Tests